ErikVeland/GlassCodeAcademy/README.md

 ## Project Overview

 GlassCode Academy is a full-stack educational platform designed to help developers learn and prepare for interviews in modern web technologies.
-The application provides structured learning resources and realistic interview practice with instant feedback.
+The application provides structured learning resources and realistic interview practise with instant feedback.

 For detailed information about the current architecture, see [CURRENT_ARCHITECTURE.md](docs/CURRENT_ARCHITECTURE.md).